tqdv/uweh/README.md

   ```cron
   0,15,30,45 * * * * sh /path/to/uweh/src/clean_files.sh >/dev/null 2>&1
   ```
 - Open `status.php` in your browser and check that everything is in order.
+If so, delete it for security.

 ## License